Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The service frequency averages 61 trips per day across all routes, equating to approximately 216 weekly trips per individual stop.
+Only 7.6% of residents work from home (2021 Census).
+Service frequency averages 61 trips daily across all routes, resulting in about 216 weekly trips per individual stop.

 Frequently Asked Questions - Transport